Two-Tone Kitchen Cabinets: Trend or Timeless Design Choice?

 When planning a bathroom remodel, most homeowners focus on tile, fixtures, and layout.
 However, what really determines the longevity of your shower isn’t what you see, rather, it’s the waterproofing system underneath.

 At Nix Cabinetry & Tile, we prioritize long-term performance over shortcuts.
-In fact, our in-house trained installation team exclusively uses two-piece bonding flange drain systems with surface-applied waterproofing membranes in our shower builds.
-We have made this decision intentionally so that we can help ensure protection of your home from moisture damage, mold, and costly repairs down the road.
+For that reason, our in-house trained installation team exclusively uses two-piece bonding flange drain systems with surface-applied waterproofing membranes in our shower builds.
+In fact, we have made this decision intentionally so that we can help ensure protection of your home from moisture damage, mold, and costly repairs down the road.

 What Is a 3-Piece Conventional Shower Drain?

 Traditionally, a 3-piece conventional drain is part of a traditional shower waterproofing system that has been used for decades.
-Because of its long history, many installers are more familiar with this method.
+Because of its long history, many installers are more familiar with this method, and therefore, it continues to appear in many bathroom installations today.

 How It Works